 Vitamin D is essential for absorption in the body of calcium, phosphorus and magnesium, which helps to maintain bone strength.

-Unfortunately, dietary sources of vitamin D are limited to certain types of fish, animal livers and eggs and fortified foods.
+Unfortunately, dietary sources of vitamin D are limited to certain types of fish, animal livers, eggs, and fortified foods.
 Mushrooms are the only fruit or vegetable that naturally contain vitamin D. Until now, that has been at very low levels of less than 2% of the daily value per serving.

 Now, through exposure to ultraviolet (UV) light, Monterey Mushrooms can naturally increase the stable level of vitamin D within mushrooms to well above 50 percent of the FDA’s recommended daily value.